theonej/theonej.github.io/_posts/2018-12-25-functional-why.md

     C = T(D + (TD * QA))

-Next we calculate the amount of profit that the initative recognizes by comparing tow timespans, which must be separated by a time boundry that represents the go-live time of the initiative.
+Next we calculate the amount of profit that the initative recognizes by comparing two timespans, which must be separated by a time boundry that represents the go-live time of the initiative.

     I = (R(B + H) - R(B - H)) - C